 - Have another condition, such as asthma.
 You may be more likely to have a severe reaction to the shots.
 You should have your asthma well controlled before you get allergy shots.

 - Have an autoimmune disease, such as lupus.

-- Are taking beta-blockers, such as propranolol (Inderal, for example), which are often used to treat heart conditions, glaucoma, migraine headaches, and high blood pressure.
+- Are taking beta-blockers, such as propranolol (Inderal, for example).
+They are often used to treat heart conditions, glaucoma, migraine headaches, and high blood pressure.

-- Are taking ACE inhibitors, such as captopril (Capoten, for example) or lisinopril (Prinivil, Zestril, or Zestoretic, for example), which are often prescribed for high blood pressure and a variety of heart conditions.
-Talk to your doctor first about the potential risks of immunotherapy.
+- Are taking ACE inhibitors, such as captopril (Capoten, for example) or lisinopril (Prinivil, Zestril, or Zestoretic, for example).
+These are often prescribed for high blood pressure and a variety of heart conditions.
+Talk to your doctor first about the potential risks of allergy shots.

 - Are not able to communicate about reactions to shots.
-Most doctors do not give allergy shots to children younger than age 5.
+Most doctors don't give allergy shots to children younger than age 5.